finalxcode/ModStartBlog/memory-bank/techContext.md

 - [ ] Describe how to set up the development environment
 - [ ] List required tools and configurations
+- The project is deployed using `docker-compose` from the root directory.

 **Technical Constraints:**